ruipinge/geofiddle/README.md

 Some of the most notable features:

-- Format and Projection auto detection
+- Format and Projection auto-detection
 - Direct links for easy sharing of geometries and conversions
 - Area and distance measurements (under development!)
 - Command line utility (node.js) for scripting and batch processing (under development!)